-With no response from the whale, Solend was spurred to take action to “mitigate risk”.
+With no response from the whale, Solend took action to “mitigate risk”.
 Reportedly, they set up a DAO just to hold a vote on the proposal.
 What’s more, allegedly, the voters only had six hours to vote, during half of which, the voting site was down.
 They then asked the token holders to vote yes or no for the following:

 Vote Yes: Enact special margin requirements for large whales that represent over 20% of borrows and grant emergency power to Solend Labs to temporarily take over the whale’s account so the liquidation can be executed OTC.

 Vote No: Do nothing.